 While the real Kate doesn’t strike me as someone particularly career-driven or interested in public service or power, in Bartlett’s play her children’s royal status is jeopardized.
 She’s protecting her children and their future, their social standing.
 As Riley has pointed out, she’s merely being ‘pragmatic’.

-This is an interesting, dark little 90 minute horror which really reminded me of Pablo Larraín’s crazy Jackie biopic: a country is in limbo and mourning; there’s powerful, haunting music (by Jocelyn Pook).
-But it’s the blank verse that gives the production a creepy, futuristic House of Lancaster vibe.
+This is an interesting, dark little 90 minute horror which reminded me of Pablo Larraín’s crazy Jackie biopic: powerful, haunting music (by Jocelyn Pook), a country in limbo and mourning.
+But it’s the blank verse that gives the production a menacing, War of the Roses vibe.
 Just unsettling.